Solar power in Belarus: Solar farms

-The potential of solar energy in Belarus is estimated in the energy economy for the supply of hot water at 1.25-1.75 million toe per year, and for electricity production - by 1.0-1.25 million toe per year.

 According to the Belarusian law, the state is obliged to connect devices that produce energy from renewable sources to the general grid and purchase energy from them.

 In 2017 in Smarhon’ was built SPP with capacity of 17 MW.

 Byelorussian construction company CJSC "Belzarubezhstroi" will bring in 2019 in the Cherykaw District of Mogilev Region the largest photo-electric power station in the country with the capacity of 109 MWp.